oneapi-src/oneDNN/doc/primitives/convolution.md

 - \f$OW = \left\lfloor{\frac{IW - DKW + PW_L + PW_R}{SW}}
         \right\rfloor + 1,\f$ where \f$DKW = 1 + (KW - 1) \cdot (DW + 1)\f$.

+@note In oneDNN, convolution without dilation is defined by setting the dilation parameters to `0`.
+This differs from PyTorch and TensorFlow, where a non-dilated case corresponds to a dilation value of `1`.
+As a result, the PyTorch and TensorFlow dilation parameters need to be adjusted by subtracting `1` (for example,
+\f$DH_onednn = DH_torch - 1\f$, and \f$DW_onednn = DW_torch - 1\f$).

 #### Deconvolution (Transposed Convolution)

 Deconvolutions (also called fractionally strided convolutions or transposed